skip to content

 Teaching

-The MPhil course consists of i) one core paper taught in Michaelmas Term, ii) a selection of optional papers offered in Lent Term and iii) a 15-20,000 word dissertation.
+The MPhil course consists of i) one core paper taught in the first term (Michaelmas), ii) a selection of optional papers offered in the second term (Lent), and iii) a 15,000-20,000 word dissertation.

 i) Core Paper 'Intellectual Traditions of Development'

 All students will attend this core paper in Michaelmas Term.
-The paper is collectively taught by CDS academics and covers major theoretical and methodological approaches in development thinking and practice.
-The paper will cover major themes such as capitalism, race, role of the state, technology, financialization, conflict and violence, social movements, trade, global governance and decolonization.
-The particular themes and lectures offered can vary from year to year and the above is given as a general indication.
+The paper is collectively taught by the Centre of Development Studies (CDS) academics and covers major theoretical and methodological approaches in development thinking and practice.
+It will cover major themes such as capitalism, race, the role of the state, technology, financialisation, environment and infrastructure, agrarian transformation, trade, global governance, and decolonisation.
+The particular themes and lectures offered can vary from year to year, and the above is given as a general indication.

 ii) Optional papers